Winning An Award: Your Complete Guide To A Successful Entry

 How Much Does It Cost to Enter an Award in the UK

-What will it cost in time to write the award entry?
-As you might expect, the process of compiling all the necessary information and details to craft that killer award entry can be lengthy.
-If possible, get someone within your team who is good with words to write it for you.
+The process of compiling all the necessary information and details to craft that killer award entry can be time intensive.
+If you’ve got someone within your communications team who is good with words, they can probably write it for you.
 Alternatively, look at using an award entry writing expert who will know the main points to look for and can probably get it done in half the time.

 What to Check Before Entering Awards